json-api/json-api/_format/1.1/index.md

 to profile URIs.
 The profile URI for a query parameter name in this mapping **MUST NOT** change over time.

+> Note: the server may choose to map all query parameter names from the same
+> [family][query parameter family] to one profile URI.
+Or, it may choose to map
+> only specific query parameter names.

 If a requested URL does not contain the `profile` query parameter and does contain one or more query parameters in the server's internal mapping, the server may act as though the request URL contained a `profile` query parameter